GOA-Systems/simplecproject/README.md

 %LocalAppData%\Programs\Msys2\mingw64.exe
 ```

 Then some initial setup steps are executed.
-I am not going to show a screenshot here because this is not importand and only appears on first launch.
+I am not going to show a screenshot here because this is not important and only appears on first launch.
 When shown in the the terminal window the program has to be closed by typing "exit" and confirming with [ENTER].
 Then it has to be reopened and the required tools can be installed with the following command:

 ```bash
 pacman -S mingw-w64-x86_64-gdb mingw-w64-x86_64-gcc mingw-w64-x86_64-openssl mingw-w64-x86_64-make